thecoolagency/shopify-development/README.md

 Tier 3: Premium Theme ($3500+)
 - Everything from Tiers 1 and 2, plus:
-- Choose any custom sections from demo store https://thecoolagency.store/
+- Choose any custom sections from my [demo store](https://thecoolagency.store/)
 - Custom user portal with account access levels (VIP, wholesale ...)
 - Animation library integrated for all sections and blocks, all customizable via the Online editor
 - Lighthouse scores (Speed/Accessibility/Best Practices/SEO) optimized to 85+